elixir-lang/elixir-lang.github.com/ja/getting-started/mix-otp/agent.markdown

 * Processes
 * [ETS (Erlang Term Storage)](http://www.erlang.org/doc/man/ets.html)

-We covered processes in the Getting Started guide. <abbr title="Erlang Term Storage">ETS</abbr> is a new topic that will explore on later chapters.
+We covered processes in the Getting Started guide. <abbr title="Erlang Term Storage">ETS</abbr> is a new topic that we will explore in later chapters.
 When it comes to processes though, we rarely hand-roll our own, instead we use the abstractions available in Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>:

 * [Agent](https://hexdocs.pm/elixir/Agent.html) - Simple wrappers around state.
 * [GenServer](https://hexdocs.pm/elixir/GenServer.html) - "Generic servers" (processes) that encapsulate state, provide sync and async calls, support code reloading, and more.